yig/graphics101-raytracing-autograder/README.md

-# Raycasting Autograder
+# Raytracing Autograder

 This autograder is designed for  for [graphics101-raytracing](http://github.com/yig/graphics101-raytracing).
 Download this repository and run it via:

     python3 autograde.py path/to/build/raycasting

-If you download `graphics101-raycasting-autograder` and place it next to `graphics101-raycasting` in the filesystem, then the command would be:
+If you download `graphics101-raytracing-autograder` and place it next to `graphics101-raycasting` in the filesystem, then the command would be:

     python3 autograde.py ../graphics101-raycasting/build/raycasting